-- 1. Review the information in "Before you begin" on page 46. - If you are planning to install or remove any part other than a hot-swap hard disk drive, hot-swap power supply, or hot-swap fan, turn off the server and all attached devices and disconnect all external cables and power cords. - Release the left and right side latches and pull the server out of the rack enclosure until both slide rails lock.
+- 1. Review the information in "Before you begin" on page 47. - 2.
+If you are planning to install or remove any part other than a hot-swap hard disk drive or hot-swap power supply, turn off the server and all attached devices and disconnect all external cables and power cords. - 3.
+Release the left and right side latches and pull the server out of the rack enclosure until both slide rails lock.